• Skip to primary navigation

 Ingredients for the recipe

-Each of these ingredients are commonly available and should be easy to find.
+Tasty tip: each of these ingredients are commonly available and should be easy to find at your local grocery store.

 Here are the step by step instructions to make the recipe.
 We start by lining a cake or slice tin with baking or parchment paper.